hacdias/hacdias.com/content/categories/writings/_index.md

 ---
 title: Writings
-description: My longer-form posts.
+description: My blog posts.
 aliases:
   - /articles/
 ---

-✏️ These are my longer-form posts.
-Visit the [archive](/writings/archive/) for an yearly view.
+✏️ These are my blog posts.
+Visit the [archive](/writings/archive/) for an yearly overview.
 {.box}